irudnyts/irudnyts.github.io/_posts/2018-03-27-installing-mysql-on-macos_and_using_it_with_r.md

 mysql>
 ```

-To change the password we simply calling this command, where "MyNewPass" as you already guessed is a new password:
+To change the password we simply call this command, where "MyNewPass" as you already guessed is a new password:

 ```sql
 SET PASSWORD FOR 'root'@'localhost' = PASSWORD('MyNewPass');
 ```

-And then quite MySQL:
+And then quit MySQL:

 ```sql
 QUIT